mastergray/ai/loss-functions.md

 Make sure to have the `scipy` library installed in your Python environment to use the `entropy()` function.
 You can install it using `pip install scipy`.

 Remember to adjust the code based on the specific probability distributions you want to compare using KL Divergence.

+## Notes

+- ## Notes

+- All text and examples provided by ChatGPT on 5.14.23 and 5.15.23